asilluron/react-wordcloud/readme.md

 ## Contributing

-The code is written in `typescript`, linted with `xo`, and built with `microbundle`.
-Examples and documentations are built with `docz`.
+The code is written in JavaScript with TypeScript definitions, linted with `xo`, and built with `microbundle`.
+Examples and documentation are built with `docz`.

+For more information about the recent upgrade to React 18 and ESM, see [UPGRADE.md](./UPGRADE.md).

 Feel free to contribute by submitting a pull request.